cunilog/cunilog/scripts/readme.md

 To create the combined source code files the following scripts are provided:

-- CreateCombinedCunilog.cmd
+- CreateCombinedCunilog.cmd (Windows command-line script/batch file)
-- CreateCombinedCunilog.pl
+- CreateCombinedCunilog.pl	(Perl script)
-- CreateCombinedCunilog.sh
+- CreateCombinedCunilog.sh	(Bash shell script)

 The scripts have identical functionality.
 They read the file __SingleFiles.txt__ and use it as the basis to create the files __cunilog_combined.c__ and